Updated: May 7, 2026 · Written by North York Guide Editorial

 Sunnybrook Park

-Underground- Sunnybrook Park Park — 154 acres of ravines, gardens, and trails.
+Underground- Sunnybrook Park Park — 154 hectares of ravines, gardens, and trails.
 The riding stables, off-leash dog park, and picnic areas make this one of the best green spaces accessible from the LRT.
 A genuine escape from the city without leaving it.

 Explore more nature in North York →